1. Transferable Skills: What Are They & Examples for 2024

 2. Leadership

 Leadership skills aren’t just for managers.
-They’re actually another truly universal transferable skill.
+They’re actually another truly universal transferable job skill.
 Any situation where you need to take initiative and organise other people to work towards a shared goal requires leadership.
 And it’s a skill that’s in high demand.
 One study revealed that only 14% of CEOs say they have the leadership talent needed to achieve their business goals.

 • Delegation